ccontrols/structured-types/packages/api-readme/README.md

 ## Launch

-You can launch directly from the command-line or integrate in `package.json` by add a script to launch the command line documentation tool.
+You can launch directly from the command-line or integrate in `package.json` by adding a script to launch the command line documentation tool.

 ```json
 ...